 Do you conduct site visits for grant requests?

-Site visits are conducted frequently and grant staff will arrange a site visit, if needed.
+If needed, grant staff will arrange a site visit.

 Is it possible to make a presentation to the Board of the Foundation?

 If HWF staff or Board determine that a presentation is necessary, you will be contacted.

 How long before the Foundation makes a determination about a request?